aswanth-07/light-the-torch/README.md

 - Visualizing decision boundaries is a great way to understand how a classification model is learning.
 - Real-world datasets often require preprocessing, such as handling missing values, before model training.
 - For multi-class predictions, `torch.argmax` is used to find the class with the highest probability.
+- `DataLoader` is essential for batching data, which improves computational efficiency and provides more frequent gradient updates.
+- `torchvision` is the go-to library for computer vision in PyTorch, offering datasets, models, and transforms.
+- The output dimensions of a `Conv2d` layer can be calculated with the formula: `output = floor((input_size - kernel_size + 2 * padding) / stride) + 1`.
+This is crucial for designing CNN architectures.
+- Building custom CNNs involves stacking `nn.Conv2d` and `nn.MaxPool2d` layers to learn spatial hierarchies from image data.
+- A confusion matrix is a powerful tool for evaluating classification models, offering a more detailed breakdown of performance than accuracy alone.

 ---